jlbeaudry/praiseme/README.md

 praiseme
 ========

 The goal of praiseme is to figure out what the hell I'm doing and now with glue! but it's not happening...AND NOW?
+STILL?

 Installation
 ------------